 \end{table}

 The number of phrases (according to our phrasing annotation) and notes are shown in Table \ref{tab:clemcount}.
-Fig. \ref{fig:notes} shows the length distribution of each movement, most movements have around a few hundred notes, except the long No.6 and some short second movements.
+Fig. \ref{fig:notes} shows the length distribution of each movement.
+From the figure we can observe that most movements have around a few hundred notes, except the long No.6 and some short second movements.
 Fig. \ref{fig:phrases} shows the length distribution in numbers of phrases, most movements are around 20 phrases.
-The length distribution of the phrases in all six pieces are shown in Fig. \ref{fig:phrlength}, most phrases are shorter than 30 notes.
-Some very long phrases are usually virtuoso segments with very fast note sequences, so it's hard to further split them.
+The length distribution of the phrases in all six pieces is shown in Fig. \ref{fig:phrlength}, most phrases are shorter than 30 notes.
+Some very long phrases are usually virtuoso segments with very fast note sequences, so it's hard to split them further.

 \begin{table}[bp]